-National Marine Week takes place from 25 July to 9 August – join in and celebrate everything marine!
+National Marine Week takes place from 22 July to 6 August 2023 – join in and celebrate everything marine!
+There's a LOT happening - so it's just as well it covers a couple of weeks!

 1.Be a citizen scientist!